 - Smoking: Smoking can impair blood flow to the hair follicles, potentially contributing to hair thinning.

-- Lack of Sleep: Poor sleep habits and chronic fatigue can affect the body’s repair mechanisms, including hair health.
+- Lack of Sleep: Poor sleep habits and chronic fatigue can impair the body’s repair mechanisms, including those that support hair health.

 Traction Alopecia

-- Tight Hairstyles: Repeated pulling from tight hairstyles like ponytails, braids, or extensions can damage the hair follicles and cause hair loss.
+- Tight Hairstyles: Repeated pulling from tight hairstyles, such as ponytails, braids, or extensions, can damage hair follicles and cause hair loss.

 Skin Conditions

 - Seborrheic Dermatitis: A skin condition that causes scaly patches and dandruff can lead to hair thinning.
-The scaly patches are related to hormone imbalances, like excess androgens.
+The scaly patches are related to hormonal imbalances, such as excess androgens.
 Balancing hormones reduces seborrhea and improves this type of hair loss.

 - Psoriasis: Scalp psoriasis, characterized by thick, red patches, may interfere with hair growth.
-Psoriasis is associated with gut bacteria imbalance.
+Psoriasis is associated with an imbalance in gut bacteria.
 Rebalancing gut flora can moderate psoriasis-related hair loss.

 Understanding the cause of hair loss is essential for appropriate treatment, as different causes require different approaches (e.g., herbs, lifestyle, dietary changes, stress management).
-If hair loss is sudden, severe, or accompanied by other symptoms, consulting a healthcare professional is recommended to diagnose the underlying cause.
-Whatever the underlying issue, as a naturopathic doctor, the good news is that I can use natural treatments to address the cause and moderate or reverse hair loss.
+If hair loss is sudden, severe, or accompanied by other symptoms, it is recommended to consult a healthcare professional to diagnose the underlying cause.
+Whatever the underlying issue, as a naturopathic doctor, I can use natural treatments to address the cause and moderate or reverse hair loss.